YujieZhou0813/yujiezhou0813.github.io/content/About/_index.md

 ---

-**Yujie Zhou** (b.
-1997, Chengdu, China) is a visual artist working with expanded photography, textile works, moving images, installation, and publishing.
-Through performativity and a decoded notion of language, her practice seeks to interrogate dominant historical narratives and power structures while reframing collective individuality.
+**Yujie Zhou** (b.1997, China) is a visual artist who navigates performativity and a decoded notion of language through expanded photography, textiles, moving images, installation, and publishing.
+Based on the juxtaposition between their nationalist upbringing and their current life in Finland, their practice interrogates dominant historical narratives and power structures while reframing collective individuality.

-Zhou is based in Helsinki, Finland, where she completed her Master’s degree in Arts with a major in Photography and a minor in Textiles-Materials and Structures at Aalto University in 2023.
-Her work has been exhibited internationally, including at the Finnish Museum of Photography, Photographic Centre Peri, Photographic Gallery Hippolyte(Finland), BFoto Festival (Spain), FORMAT Photography Festival (UK), and alpha nova & galerie futura (Germany) as part of Berlin Art Week 2023.
+Zhou has been based in Helsinki, Finland since 2021.
+They completed their Master’s Degree in Arts with a Major in Photography and a Minor in Textiles-Materials and Structures at Aalto University in 2023.
+They have exhibited their work internationally, including at the Finnish Museum of Photography, Photographic Centre Peri, Photographic Gallery Hippolyte (Finland), BFoto Festival (Spain), FORMAT Photography Festival (UK), and alpha nova & galerie futura (Germany) as part of Berlin Art Week 2023.

+Currently, Zhou is a 2024 Saari Residence Fellow maintained by the Kone Foundation and an 11-month Artist Resident at the Helsinki International Artist Program(HIAP) in 2024.

 **Solo Exhibitions**

+2024 (upcoming) Galleria Taidekeskus Mältinranta, Tampere, Finland
 2023 *QWERTY*, [**Photographic Gallery Hippolyte**](https://hippolyte.fi/en/nayttely/yujie-zhou/), Helsinki, Finland
 2023 *Four Women*, [**Photographic Centre Peri**](https://valokuvakeskusperi.fi/yujie-zhou-four-women-131-122), Turku, Finland
 2022	*Four Women*, [**BFoto Festival**](https://www.bfoto.org/trabajos/yujie-zhou/), Barbastro, Spain